6 Best CRMs for Small Business 2023 [and how to pick one]

 Also, consider your preferred method of communication.
 If you require support via phone, you may need to be careful about which platform you pick as this isn’t always an option.

-Undeniably one of the leading CRM platforms on the market, HubSpot offers a complete solution to small businesses FOR FREE.
+Undeniably one of the leading CRM platforms on the market, HubSpot offers a complete solution to small businesses.

 Automation is a big feature on HubSpot with plenty of integration options.
 For example, emails can easily be monitored and tracked by integrating HubSpot with your email tool such as Outlook.